semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 ## Rule requirements

-All rules in general, regardless whether they are intended only as local rules or for Semgrep Registry, have the same initial requirements:
+All rules in general, regardless whether they are intended only as local rules or for Semgrep Registry, have the same initial requirements.
+The following table is also included in [Rule Syntax](/writing-rules/rule-syntax/) article with more details.

 <RequiredRuleFields />

+Every rule also requires a test file.
+Test file in the language that the rule is targeting.
+See [Tests](#tests) for more details.

-Every rule submitted to Semgrep Registry has additional requirements: include:TODO
+Every rule submitted to Semgrep Registry has additional requirements:

 <dl>
     <dt>Rule ID</dt>
     <dd>Rule ID is created automatically by Semgrep App, but include it if you are contributing solely through GitHub without Semgrep App.
 Use a meaningful name for the rule ID.
 Example: <code>- id: detect-angular-sce-disabled</code>.
     </dd>
-    <dt>Test file</dt>
-    <dd>Test file in the language that the rule is targeting.
-See <a href="#tests"> Tests</a> for more details.</dd>
     <dt>Rule message</dt>
     <dd>Include details about the matched pattern and inform about mitigation of any related issues.
 See <a href="#rule-messages"> Rule messages</a> for more details.</dd>
     <dt>Languages</dt>